Export Presentations to HTML with Externally Linked Images

 };

-After writing the LinkController class, now we will use it with HtmlOptions class to export the presentation to HTML having externally linked images using the following code.
+class, you can use it with the HtmlOptions class to export the presentation to HTML with externally linked images, as shown below:

-// Comment it out if your prefer slide title displayed.
+// Comment it out if you prefer slide titles to be displayed.

 htmlOptions->set_HtmlFormatter(HtmlFormatter::CreateDocumentFormatter(String::Empty, false));

-We pass SlideImageFormat::Svg to the set_SlideImageFormat method which means the resulting HTML file will contain SVG data inside to draw the presentation contents.
+property so that the resulting HTML file will contain SVG data to render the presentation’s contents.